owntracks/booklet/docs/tech/http.md

 ## HTTP

-An optional HTTP mode is being implemented.
-This mode, which is like Private, uses HTTP POST requests to a configurable HTTP endpoint which can bei either HTTP or HTTPS.
-In this mode:

-* The device publishes location data.
-* Support for Friends and transition events is available only if implemented in the HTTP endpoint you use.
+An optional HTTP mode is being implemented with which the OwnTracks apps use a privately configured HTTP endpoint (a.k.a. a Web server) to which they POST requests over HTTP instead of publishing to MQTT.
+In this mode all [JSON](json.md) payloads reported by the apps are transmitted via HTTP to the endpoint.
+In particular and most importantly, the apps publish their location data.

 The URL you enter in the setting for HTTP mode has the following syntax: